psyb0t/ssh-tunnel-swarm/README.md

 ## Installation

-Execute the following command to download `ssh-tunnel-swarm`:
+Execute the following command to download ssh-tunnel-swarm:

 ```shell
 wget -qO- https://raw.githubusercontent.com/psyb0t/ssh-tunnel-swarm/master/tools/downloader.sh | bash
 ```

-After the download is complete, you can use `ssh-tunnel-swarm` from the current location by executing `./ssh-tunnel-swarm` but a true installation allows you to use it from any directory.
+After the download is complete, you can use ssh-tunnel-swarm from the current location by executing `./ssh-tunnel-swarm` but a true installation allows you to use it from any directory.

 ### Installing for all users